Commonwealth Universe, Age 1, Volume 12: Wind Walker 3d cover 2024 final

 None of her brothers protested when she left them.
 Tayree knew the subject hadn’t been dropped, merely set aside until a better time.
 She didn’t care.

-Ironic, she knew, that the nightmare of her life should return immediately after Jerel left for three weeks of duty at the Cliffs of Sha’a’kull.
+Ironic, she knew, that the nightmare of her life should return immediately after Jerel left for three moon-quarters of duty at the Cliffs of Sha’a’kull.
 Jerel had initially offered to marry her to protect her from Palan’s demands.
 It was as if the lack of his physical presence had taken away all her security and the barriers against bad dreams and fears.

 Why bother him?
 By the time the messenger gets to him and he comes back here, Palan will have come here, made his demands to the Elders, and been sent on his way.